bmutafov/edtech-frontend/README.md

 - `useTexts()` hook which makes a request to the backend and fetches the latests text changes
   - Relies on `TextsContext` which saves the state of the currently downloaded words
- - `defaultTexts.ts` - when the backend cannot be reached (or something else happened, just a safety net), we have this file which contains default values for all the editable texts on the website. **This file also provides the type definition for the return value of `useTexts()`**
+ - `defaultTexts.ts` - the default texts which the page uses when there are missing entries of the fetched data from the backend. **This file also provides the type definition for the return value of `useTexts()`**
  - Each editable text in the website, should be added as an entry to the `defaulTexts.ts` file, then in the component itself used by importing the `const texts = useTexts()` hook and then, where the text is needed use `{texts.myTextKey}`, where myTextKey is the name of your entry in the defaultTexts file.
  - For naming the keys, try having them start with the name of the component, for instance NavBar's component title's entry in the file is `navBarTitleText`.
+ - The hook makes request to the **/cms-texts** endpoint, which overwrites the received values on top of defaultTexts and then renders the website.
+Each of the defaultTexts.ts entries must be manually added to the Strapi /cms-texts endpoint as well, so administrators can configure the texts.

 ## /product filtering
 To filter products, we use Strapi's recommendation use of parameters, described in this guide: [Parameters | Strapi Developer Documentation](https://strapi.io/documentation/developer-docs/latest/content-api/parameters.html#available-operators).
 We save the active filters into the component state, and then when the "Apply" button is clicked, the filter query to the db is updated via the `useFilters()` hook  in **/ProductBrowser** directory.
 Then the data is populated via the component.